vsoch/vsoch.github.io/_posts/2019/2019-06-28-the-human-menu.md

 I started to realize in college that controlling my behavior came down to controlling my environment.
-This meant everything from buying nutritious foods that would make me feel good, to avoiding people that consistently made me feel terrible.
+This meant everything from buying nutritious foods that would make me feel good, to avoiding people that consistently made me feel terrible, to establishing routines like putting on sneakers to go outside because I knew I'd feel better after the fact.
 I've recently realized that the same is true for our attention.
 Without conscious thought, our attention is easily gobbled up by the digital attention economy.
 It's not that we don't have other choices, but rather that we don't have a method for seeing them.
 Instead of offering a list of YouTube